 Ideally, cortisol levels should be highest in the morning and lowest in the evening.
 However, in the case of adrenal dysfunction, cortisol levels are often reversed (low in the AM and high in the PM).
 This explains why adrenal fatigue often causes morning fatigue and evening energy!

-- 1/2 cup orange juice, no sugar added (and preferably freshly squeezed)
+- 1/2 cup pull-free orange juice, no sugar added (and preferably freshly squeezed)

 - 1/4 tsp cream of tartar